Fuller Theological Seminary: Presidents

-Fuller has had five presidents over its over 70-year history.
+Fuller has had six presidents over its over 70-year history.
 The founding president, Harold Ockenga, remained in Boston and served as president in absentia from 1947 to 1954.
 He described his role to Charles Fuller as recruiting faculty and setting the curriculum, which did not require his active presence in Pasadena.
 His successor and protege Edward John Carnell, a Baptist theologian and apologist, took over the post in 1954 but resigned in 1959 under failing health.
 Ockenga resumed his in absentia leadership until 35-year-old David Allen Hubbard, a Baptist Old Testament scholar and member of Fuller's third entering class, became Fuller's third president in 1963.
 Hubbard served for 30 years and led the seminary through both substantial growth and significant controversy.

 Hubbard was succeeded by Reformed philosopher and theologian Richard Mouw, who served as president of Fuller from 1993 to 2013.
 In 2006, a Los Angeles Times article labeled him as "one of the nation's leading evangelicals".
 In July 2013, Mark Labberton became the Clifford L. Penner Presidential Chair of Fuller.
 Labberton, a Presbyterian (USA) pastor, had previously served Fuller as director of the Lloyd John Ogilvie Institute of Preaching since 2009.
 He retains his position as Lloyd John Ogilvie Associate Professor of Preaching alongside the presidency.
 Mouw remained at Fuller as Professor of Faith and Public Life until 2020.
 In October 2021, Labberton announced his retirement.

-Fuller has announced that David Goatley will become the next president.
+David Goatley became the sixth president in January 2023.
 He is the first African American to occupy the role.
-David is a missions executive and former administrative executive at Duke University.
+Goatley is a missions executive and former administrative executive at Duke University.

 Academics

+Fuller Theological Seminary is organized into the School of Mission and Theology (SMT) and the School of Psychology & Marriage and Family Therapy (SOPMFT).
+The seminary emphasizes integration between the schools and many students take courses in both.
+The seminary offers eight masters degrees, seven doctoral degrees, and two certificate programs.
+Four of the masters degrees are available fully online, and several are available in Korean or Spanish.

 Fuller is accredited by the Association of Theological Schools in the United States and Canada and the Western Association of Schools and Colleges.
+Additionally, the Clinical Psy.D. and Clinical Ph.D. programs of the SOPMFT are accredited by the American Psychological Association.
 Fuller's student body of 2,897 includes students from 90 countries and 110 denominational backgrounds.

-Fuller Theological Seminary is organized into schools of theology, psychology, and intercultural studies.
-The seminary emphasizes integration between the three schools and many students take courses in more than one school.
-The seminary offers 18 degree programs, including seven master's degrees and 11 advanced degrees.